 Boxes-and-whiskers plots of feeding duration (panels A, D and G), prediuresis duration (panels B, E and H) and blood-meal size (panels C, F and I) are shown for each genotypes SS (panels A, B and C), RS (panels, D, E and F) and RR (panels G, H and I).
 Boxes indicate 1st-3rd quartile and median values.
 Whiskers indicate 1.5 inter-quartile range.
 Numbers n of blood-fed mosquitoes for each genotypes and tested for behavioural parameters are indicated in panels A, D and G. P-values according to Tukey’s test after mixed-effect cox proportional hazard model (panels A, B, D, E, G and H) and after linear mixed effect model (panels D, F and I) are indicated.

+When comparing the biting behavior among genotypes after insecticide exposure, we found that prediuresis duration of RS mosquitoes was shorter than that of SS mosquitoes after permethrin exposure (HRRS-SS = 3.82 [1.15, 12.7], supplementary Table 8).
+Moreover, prediuresis duration of RR mosquitoes was shorter than that of SS after deltamethrin exposure (HRRR-SS=3.41 [1.13, 10.29], supplementary Table 8).
+For all other parameters, we were not able to evidence any differences among genotypes (Supplementary Tables 1, 2, 7 and 8).

 In absence of exposure to insecticide (UTN), the blood meal size and the prediuresis duration were positively correlated with the feeding duration for all genotypes (supplementary Tables 6 and 7).
-With the exception of blood meal size of RS exposed to permethrin, these relationships were not observed when mosquitoes were exposed to insecticides (supplementary Table 6 and 7), suggesting a perturbation of processes underlying these correlations.
+With the exception of blood meal size of RS exposed to permethrin, these relationships were not observed when mosquitoes were exposed to insecticides (supplementary Tables 9 and 10), suggesting a perturbation of processes underlying these correlations.

-Excluding 14 KD mosquitoes from the analyses of the biting behaviour parameters do not significantly change the results (supplementary Tables 8 to 14).
+Excluding 14 KD mosquitoes from the analyses of the biting behaviour parameters do not significantly change the results (supplementary Tables 11 to 22).